 For conferences with only a few people, our smaller huddle space, creates a more intimate video experience.
 A Panacast camera with a wider angle captures folks in a short room in a more natural way.
 This keeps the meeting itself more natural, too.
 Combined with the Biamp Devio, Artison soundbar, and RingCentral Rooms, this room has great audio and is perfect for content sharing as well.

 Having two meeting rooms showcasing different systems lets TSP provide more useful and comprehensive demos.
 Not only of how each space works, but also of how the spaces and integration work together.
 For SMB prospects, or organizations with multiple locations, these events show how the right AV solutions can be game changers for remote collaboration.

 Using our own space as a project also gives TSP an opportunity we wouldn’t find with any other client: freedom to experiment.
 Even with all of the recent upgrades, we have plans to integrate the new Savant AV over IP platform with video tiling.
 Installing new technology with existing systems gives the team a chance to find (and resolve) problems that might arise when integrating new technology with client projects.

-Evolving technology and automation require ongoing practice and experimentation–even for experienced techs.
-By testing products and solutions in house before proposing anything untried to a client, TSP has that much more insight in designing new projects and in giving feedback to its partners.
+Evolving technology require ongoing practice and experimentation–even for experienced techs.
+By testing products and solutions in-house before proposing anything untried to a client, TSP has that much more insight in designing new projects and in giving feedback to its partners.
 That insight is what allows us to deliver the best solutions to our clients.